Response times are fast and efficient which helps us to solve any issues as soon as possible and to carry on with business as usual

 Throw off the support chains with Serviced Cloud

-Serviced Cloud is a specialist provider of cloud technology solutions to the professional services sector.
-Serviced cloud has the expertise and experience to help service sector companies and those supplying services to regulated businesses to meet their regulatory obligations and follow guidelines on the use of technology.
+HTL Support is a specialist provider of cloud technology solutions to the professional services sector.
+HTL Support has the expertise and experience to help service sector companies and those supplying services to regulated businesses to meet their regulatory obligations and follow guidelines on the use of technology.

 It is our confirmed belief the cloud offers outstanding opportunities for services sector firms to leverage technology so it returns more value to their businesses.
 For businesses of 50 -100 people where IT is not a core part of the business, cloud computing lets IT managers throw off the chains that hold them - and the value of technology to the business - back.